AnchorFree/ssl-watch/README.md

 Note that `ssl-watch` does **not** try to validate the whole certificate chain, the only thing it does in terms of validation is checking at each IP endpoint whether Common Name of the certificate or one of its' SANs has the domain name defined in the config.
-If it does, than SSLWATCH sets `valid="true"` label in prometheus metrics for this domain, otherwise it will be set to `valid="false"`.
+If it does, then SSLWATCH sets `valid="true"` label in prometheus metrics for the domain, otherwise it will be set to `valid="false"`.

 Configuration